 But there’s one thing that you might be a tad oblivious to when it comes to your SEO and brand awareness.
 You haven’t looked into SEO hosting.
 And you’d be forgiven; it’s kind of a strange concept.

 Having an open mind regarding new concepts that may aid your quest for online dominance is a key condition for success in digital marketing.
-And with just a bit of your time and brainpower, you can decide whether or not SEO hosting is of any benefit to your online marketing strategy or if it’s another gimmick.
+And with just a bit of your time and brainpower, you can decide whether SEO hosting is beneficial to your online marketing strategy or if it’s another gimmick.

 What is SEO Hosting?